sonihub47/embedded-learnings/15_decorate_string/ReadMe.md

 You decide: does the buffer need to grow?
 Who owns the returned memory?
 (malloc vs modifying in place vs fixed-size caller-provided buffer -- pick your approach, just be consistent and don't overflow anything.)

+ ---

+ #Copying/moving strings in overlapping regions = Use memmove !!